 Emma Kärki joined RESET as Research Assistant in the RESET project on the Fourth Generation of the Change Laboratory method, in collaboration with the MTT research group and supported the Faculty of Education and Culture Strategic Funding 2021.
 She was subsequently employed by the City of Jyväskylä on behalf of RESET to research the uptake and further development of the Multi-Professional Mobile Support Innovation originally designed in a Change Laboratory conducted in our faculty and which became part of the official policy of the City of Tampere.
 Currently a Master’s student at the faculty, she is inspired by continuous learning and her academic interests include psychology, organizational learning, knowledge management, personnel management and personnel development.
 She has previously worked in personnel support services in the construction industry.

-Hien Dinh is working on her Master’s thesis at the Faculty of Education and Culture, Tampere University.
-Prior to that, she was a language instructor at the University of Languages and International Studies, Vietnam National University, where she acquired an interest in teacher education and professional development.
-Inspired by the conceptual and methodological framework of Transformative Agency by Double Simulation, she is currently using it to explore and support teacher agency in Vietnamese curriculum reform.
+Hien Dinh joined RESET while working on her Master’s thesis at the Faculty of Education and Culture, Tampere University.
+The thesis includes the first a first diagnostic toolkit whiten the paradigm of cultural-historical activity theory to explore the viability of the Change Laboratory implementation.
+Prior to that, she was a language instructor at the University of Languages and International Studies, Vietnam National University in Hanoi, where she acquired an interest in teacher education and professional development.
+Inspired by the conceptual and methodological framework of Transformative Agency by Double Simulation, she has obtained a full scholarship to pursue a doctoral dissertation at the University of Technology Sydney.
+Her contributions to RESET agenda continued in the aftermath of the GINTL China collaboration project and the European DiversHUBility project.

-Saara Pitkälä holds an MA in Education and is currently working in the ongoing GINTL China project of RESET in collaboration with the College of Elementary Education, Capital Normal University, Beijing.
+Saara Pitkälä holds an MA in Education and has worked as part of GINTL China project of RESET in collaboration with the College of Elementary Education, Capital Normal University, Beijing.

-Heli Norolahti is a Master’s student in Social Work at Tampere University.
+Heli Norolahti joined RESET when working on her Master’s student in Social Work at Tampere University.
 Her thesis is an ethnographic study of the professional culture of recovery in a supported housing unit for clients with a history of homelessness.
 She has previously worked with young offenders in the Criminal Sanctions Agency (RISE).

 Terhi Esko (M. Soc.
 Sc.
 Sociology), defended her PhD in Education in 2020 at the University of Helsinki with a thesis on “Societal Problem Solving and University Research: Science-Society Interaction and Social Impact in the Educational and Social Sciences”.
 Her previous research themes include science, technology and innovation policy, comparative studies of research organizations, and public service production.
 Terhi Esko has skills in qualitative content analysis, framing, and narrative methods.
 She has published in journals including Science and Public Policy, Minerva, and International Journal of Contemporary Sociology.

-Anne Laitinen is writing a dissertation based on data collected during the first replication of the Vygotskian “waiting experiment”.
+Anne Laitinen has been a key contributor to the data collection during the first replication of the Vygotskian “waiting experiment”.
 Her Master’s thesis on transformative agency by double stimulation received the University of Helsinki Faculty of Behavioural Sciences Master’s Thesis Award in June 2011.
 In 2012 she obtained a Licentiate degree, with distinction, with the thesis “Double stimulation and agency in the experiment of the meaningless situation.”
 She has been involved in several Change Laboratory intervention studies since 2008.

 Next to RESET’s conceptual work